Do you want to find the best way to learn Python as a non programmer?

 There are 100’s of Python books promising to teach you Python, so which ones do you read?

-We would recommend one book to get started with and that is
+I would recommend one book to get started with and that is

 Introducing Python from O’Reilly books.